Veluthil/My-DevOps-Journey/Project 2 - Automated Setup of Multi Tier App/README.md

 # Project 2 - Automated Setup of Multi Tier App

-In the first project I have set up the 3-Tier Application manually, but in this one I will create bash scripts to automate our VM creation/provisioning through Vagrantfile.
+In the first project I have set up the 3-Tier Application manually, but in this one I will create bash scripts to automate the VM creation/provisioning through Vagrantfile.

 ## Prerequisites